 - The settings of the touchpad might have changed.

-Please connect an external mouse to your system to use as a pointer while your touchpad is non-functional.
+Please connect an external mouse to your system as a pointer while your touchpad is non-functional.
 Then try the following solutions sequentially to resolve the problem:

 - Check the physical switch for the touchpad